 Many coders choose to become freelancers, which is a great way to gain experience before stepping into a full-time computer programmer job.
-If you’re wondering how much you can make per hour, the average freelance web developer charges $60 per hour.
-An hourly wage for a programmer will vary not only on experience but also on credentials.
+The average freelance web developer charges about $60 per hour, but that figure can vary depending on experience and credentials.

-Average salaries at a glance, according to the U.S. Bureau of Labor Statistics (BLS):
+Here are average 2020 salaries for several IT careers, according to the U.S. Bureau of Labor Statistics (BLS):

 The main factors that influence salary potential are education, experience, and cost of living.